Jennifer Idell named Executive Vice President and Chief Financial Officer

-Jennifer Idell was recently named a senior vice president and CFO of Davenport-based CenterState Banks.
-Photo by Cindy Skop
+Jennifer Idell was recently named an Executive Vice President and Chief Financial Officer of Davenport-based CenterState Bank.

-The 2008 banking and financial crisis, while painful, was the start of an opportunistic acquisition strategy at Polk County-based CenterState Bank of Florida.
+The 2008 banking and financial crisis, while painful, was the start of an opportunistic acquisition strategy at Polk County-based CenterState Bank.

 The bank has made 14 acquisitions since 2008.
 Six purchases were with the Federal Deposit Insurance Corp., where CenterState assumed assets of a failed bank.
 Eight others were straight up acquisitions.
 The buying surge pushed CenterState into the top tier of community banks statewide: It now has $5 billion in assets, $3.9 billion in deposits and $3.1 billion in loans.
 With a corporate headquarters in Davenport, CenterState has 66 branches and four loan production offices.